pda/bcryphby/README.md

 How's it looking?
 -----------------

-The Ruby side of things speaks for itself.

-    bcryphtuby CLI interface to bcrypt-ruby
+    ruby CLI interface to bcrypt-ruby
       the hash command
         outputs a string
         outputs a string with valid prefix